twineworks/tweakflow/README.md

 Your application can allow users to define variables, group them into libraries and even separate modules for reuse across their projects.
 How much sophistication is available to users depends on how much your application wants to expose.

 See the [embedding](https://twineworks.github.io/tweakflow/embedding.html) guide for more information and examples.

-## Using tweakflow standalone
-Tweakflow is designed to be an expression language embedded in a bigger application.
-Much like formula languages are embedded in spreadsheet applications.
-However, for prototyping, development and testing, it can be handy to invoke tweakflow directly.

-See the [tools](https://twineworks.github.io/tweakflow/tools.html) guide, for more information on the tweakflow REPL, runner, and documentation tool.

 ## License
 Tweakflow uses the business friendly [MIT license](https://opensource.org/licenses/MIT).